ChrisDuffley/stationPlaylist/readme.md

 * Various column navigation commands will behave like NVDA's own table navigation commands.
 Besides simplifying these commands, it brings benefits for low vision users and other benefits.
 * Vertical column navigation (Control+Alt+up/down arrow) commands are now availible for Creator, playlist editor, Remote VT, and Track Tool.
+* In SAM encoders, improved NVDA's responsivness when pressing Control+F9 or Control+F10 to connect or disconnect all encoders, respectively.
+This may result in increased verbosity when announcing the selected encoder information.
+* In SPL and AltaCast encoders, pressing F9 will now connect the selected encoder.

 ## Version 20.07